-"The ambassador," said the girl, warmly, "doesn't call any more.
-He needn't ever have done so.
+“The ambassador,” said the girl, warmly, “doesn’t call any more.
+He needn’t ever have done so.
 You ought to know that.
-And so now you are one of these dashing Western heroes, and you ride and shoot and go into all kinds of dangers.
-That's different from the Washington life.
-You have been missed from the old crowd."
+And so now you are one of these dashing Western heroes, and you ride and shoot and go into all kinds of dangers. mars different from the Washington life.
+You have been missed from the old crowd.’

 “Not soon, I think,” said Easton.
 “My butterfly days are over, I fear.”

-"I love the West," said the girl irrelevantly.
-Her eyes were shining softly.
+“I love the West,” said the girl irrlevantly.
+Her eyes were shining softy.
 She looked away out the car window.
-She began to speak truly and simply without the gloss of style and manner: "Mamma and I spent the summer in Denver.
+She began to speak truly and simply without the gloss of style and manner: “Mamma and I spent the summer in Denver.
 She went home a week ago because father was slightly ill.
 I could live and be happy in the West.
 I think the air here agrees with me.
-Money isn't everything.
-But people always mis-understand things and remain stupid--"
+Money isn’t everything.
+But people always misunderstand things and remain stupid-”

 The bound travelers rose to their feet, Easton with the same slow smile on his face.

-"I can't deny a petition for tobacco," he said, lightly.
-"It's the one friend of the unfortunate.
+“I can’t deny a petition for tobacco,” he said, lightly. ‘its the one friend of the unfortunate.
 Good-bye, Miss Fairchild.
-Duty calls, you know."
+Duty call., you know.”
 He held out his hand for a farewell.